 Today I’m sharing what is a very spring-like recipe for Key Lime Fudge.
 Scroll to the end of this post to watch a short how-to video showing you how to make this fudge, and then you can print out the recipe and make it at home.

 The best part of spring is the green.
-Where I live now (near Lake Tahoe) everything but the tall pine trees turns rather brown in the winter and the land looks pretty bare.
-The lawn goes dormant, the flowers die and most of the rest of the plants drop their leaves.
-It’s not such a pretty sight unless there is snow covering the ground.
-77 degree temps tell me that winter is over and spring has sprung.
-We didn’t have a terribly cold winter anyways this year, so the grass is on its way to green, and I’m getting ready to plant some new plants and flowers that I’ll be hoping the deer and squirrels won’t be excited to eat.
+Where I live now (in Arizona) everything turns rather brown and lifeless in the summer.
+The lawn goes dormant, only the dessert flowers survive, and most of the rest of the plants drop their leaves.
+It’s not such a pretty sight.
+Winter and spring are good for Arizona.
+Rain comes now and then, and everything is much more green and vibrant.
 Green is where it’s at.
 Green makes me happy.
 Key Lime Fudge is barely green, but it makes the cut and it’s a yummy spring green confection.